(All email addresses belong to the domain @brown.edu)

 Jennifer received her B.A. in Classics from the University of Virginia in 2009.
 Graduating as a Jefferson Scholar with high honors, she earned the Anne Marye Owen Prize for Outstanding Work in the Classics for her thesis on ancient Greek religion.
 Jennifer's other research interests include ancient drama, myth, and performance studies.
 Her special authors are Aristophanes (with Johanna Hanink) and Seneca (with Jeri DeBrohun).
 Jennifer has taught Intensive Elementary Ancient Greek and served as a TA for courses on The Greeks, ancient conceptions of eros, and Greek Mythology.
 In 2012, she traveled throughout Greece with ASCSA Summer Session II.

 Barbara earned her BA in Latin in 2008 from the College of William and Mary, where she graduated summa cum laude, was inducted into Phi Beta Kappa, and received the departmental Hogan Prize for Outstanding Graduating Senior.
 She has presented CAMWS papers on Vergil (2008 and 2009) and Varro (2012).
-Barbara's special authors are Petronius (with John Bodel) and Sophocles (with Johanna Hanink).
-Her primary interests include the Roman novel and sexuality in Augustan literature.
-She is currently writing a dissertation examining religious elements in Petronius' Satyrica.
+Barbara's special authors are Petronius and Sophocles.
+Her interests include the ancient novel, Roman conceptions of gender and sexuality, Greek and Roman religion, and Alexander the Great.
+She is currently writing a dissertation, under the direction of John Bodel, examining religious elements in Petronius' “Satyrica.”

 Anne graduated from the University of Kansas in 2007, receiving degrees in classical languages and creative writing with highest distinction.
 In 2008, she earned her M.A. from the University of Bristol with a dissertation entitled “Augustine against the Clock: Time, Language and the Economics of Salvation.”
 At Brown, she has studied Plato’s writings on the soul with Prof. Mary Louise Gill and St. Augustine’s Cassiciacum dialogues with Prof. Joe Pucci.
 Anne’s interests include the Platonic tradition, the philosophical dialogue, and biography in antiquity.
 She is currently embarking on a dissertation on Plutarch’s dialogues.

 Anne received a B.A. in Anthropology from the University of Kansas (2002; Highest Distinction, Phi Beta Kappa), followed by a B.A. in Classical Languages (2004), and an M.A. in Classics (2007), both also from KU.
 She was awarded the university-wide Outstanding GTA Award (2006) and later taught as an Adjunct Instructor of Classics at William Jewell College (2008).
-Since coming to Brown, she has completed special fields in Euripides (with Deborah Boedeker) and Ciceronian Oratory (with John Bodel), and she is currently working on a dissertation that reexamines Roman oratorical invective and Cicero’s role within the larger tradition of invective.
+Since coming to Brown, she has completed special fields in Euripides (with Deborah Boedeker) and Ciceronian Oratory (with John Bodel), and she is currently working on a dissertation that explores the Roman use of violent metaphors to refer to invective speech acts.

 Karen received a B.A. in the University Scholars program at Baylor University in 2006, where she graduated summa cum laude and was inducted into Phi Beta Kappa.
 Her focus within the program was on Latin and Greek, and she wrote a thesis titled, "The Birds and the Bees: The Roman Poet as a Metaphorical Bird."
 Karen did her Latin Special Author on Statius' Silvae with Shadi Bartsch and her Greek Special Author on Sophocles with Deborah Boedeker.
 She enjoys reading from several different genres and time periods, but her main interests lie with Senecan tragedy and poetry in general, and specifically, portrayals of death and the afterlife and the literary traditions of imagery.
 Karen is writing a dissertation that examines the cultural and religious ideas surrounding ghosts in early imperial Rome and explores the use and characterization of contemporary literary ghosts.